nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

   logical components, e.g. Hero, Content and Footer.
 Create a Storybook story for the Hero component to make sure it behaves as expected.
 When satisfied, wire it into the Home page.
-- Create simple unit tests to make sure that the components and the page are rendering correctly.
+- Create simple unit tests to make sure that the components are rendering correctly.
-- Create an integration test to make sure that the navigation to Sign In page is working correctly.
+- Create an integration test to make sure that clicking on the _Sign In_ button makes the app navigate to the _Sign In_ page.
-- Attach screenshots of the sign-in page to your pull request to show responsive behavior.
+- Attach screenshots of the Home page to your pull request to show responsive behavior.
-  - mobile (320 x 768)
+  - mobile (375 x 667)
-  - desktop (1280 x 800)
+  - desktop (1024 x 800)

 ## Getting Started